-SAMPLING PROGRAMME FOR LABRADOR ABORIGINAL FISHERIES
+SAMPLING PROGRAM FOR LABRADOR ABORIGINAL FISHERIES

 Sampling of the Labrador subsistence fisheries is very difficult as there is no common landing location.
 Sampling is conducted by personnel from the respective aboriginal groups.
 In southern Labrador, sampling was conducted by personnel hired by the Nunatukavut Community Council (NCC).
 In addition, Guardians hired as part of the DFO Aboriginal Fisheries Strategy program were requested to sample salmon.
-Conservation Officers of the Nunatsiavut Government (NG) also conducted sampling at various communities in northern Labrador and in Lake Melville.
+Conservation Officers of the Nunatsiavut Government (NG) also conducted sampling at each community in northern Labrador and in Lake Melville.

 Sampling protocols generally consist of sampling landed salmon at random and where possible the total catch of a given boat is examined.
 Fish are measured (fork length to the nearest cm), weighed (gutted weight or whole weight if available to the nearest 1/10th of a kg) and sex determined.
-Scales are taken for age analysis and fish are examined for external tags, brands or elastomer marks and adipose clipped fish may be sampled for microtags.
-Since 2006, tissue samples have also been collected for genetic analysis leading to the identification of the origin the salmon.
+Scales are taken for age analysis and fish are examined for external tags, brands or elastomer marks, adipose clips and microtags.
+Since 2011, fin clip tissue samples have also been collected for genetic analysis leading to the identification of the origin the salmon.

 Sampling program results have been reported annually at ICES since the 2006 fishery sampling program.
-Results of the sampling program of the most recent three years are summarized in this report.

-The NCC and NG sampling programme of Labrador Aboriginal fisheries continued in 2012 to 2014.
+The NCC and NG sampling program of Labrador Aboriginal fisheries continued in 2015.
 Landed fish were sampled opportunistically for length, weight, sex, scales (age analysis) and tissue (genetic analysis).
 Fish were also examined for the presence of external tags or marks.